nyashachiks/nyashachiks/README.md

 ### 👨‍💻 About Me

-I am a Full Stack Developer based in Harare, Zimbabwe. 🇿🇼
+I am a Full Stack Developer based in Harare, Zimbabwe.
 - 📖 I love to know how things work and tinker around
 - 🔬 I'm continuous researching and keeping myself abreast with new technologies and discoveries
 - 🦅 free spirit, deep thinker, fun loving and excellent communicator 🔈

-I am curious by nature and hence I love a challenge regularly to keep me on my toes.
+I am curious and creative by nature and hence I love a challenge regularly to keep me on my toes.

 📫 You can reach me on <a href="#">
       <img src="https://img.shields.io/badge/-Gmail-red?style=flat&logo=Gmail&logoColor=white" alt="Gmail Badge"/>